What You’ll Learn 🎯

 4th | 30 | 0 |

-The next step is to define the number of points and the points themself.
-In our case, we have 4 points.
+The next step is to define the number of points and the points themselves.
+In our case, we have four points.

-We can display our time reference curve on the recorder.
-Then we can use the Formula Math channel, to see if we are above or under our reference:
+We can display the time reference curve on the recorder.
+Then, by using the Formula Math channel, we can check whether the signal is above or below the reference.

 1if('Vehicle_Acc'>'Reference5',1,0)